TeamDiopside/InfinityButtons/README.md

 - Large Buttons, which are bigger than normal buttons.
 - Copper Buttons, which stay pressed even longer than wooden buttons.
 - Sticky Copper Buttons, which act as fancy, stylish levers.
-- Emergency Buttons in all 16 colors.
+- Emergency Buttons in all 16 colors, and a special rainbow variant.
 They also produce an alarm sound*.
 - Emerald Button, which stays pressed randomly between 0.5 and 5 seconds.
 - Iron and Gold Buttons, which can only be pressed by an arrow.
 - Diamond Buttons, purely for flexing